Looking for solo travel destinations for Indians? This blog is for you!

 - Visa: Apply for a Schengen visa at VFS Germany in India.

-for budget solo travelling, nightlife, and befriendling happy locals!
+for budget solo travelling, nightlife, and befriending happy locals!

 I travelled across Thailand for more than two weeks in 2016, exploring north to south, and it had been a whirlwind experience.
 While I enjoyed most of its cities and towns and islands, nothing can compare my love for Bangkok.
 Bangkok happened to be my first ever international solo destination, and I encourage every newbie solo travel to visit Bangkok, particularly Indians.